Founder, President, and CEO

 Ben also directed successful field and fundraising programs for national campaigns on behalf of The Save Darfur Coalition, The Genocide Prevention Project, the Human Rights Campaign, Dream for Darfur and many other national organizations.
 Ben also led numerous large scale rallies, grassroots advocacy campaigns, volunteer activities, and visibility events involving as many as 100,000 people.

-Katherine is the Senior Director of EV Policy at the Electrification Coalition (EC).
+Katherine is the Vice President of Policy at the Electrification Coalition (EC).
 She leads and manages the policy team at the EC, which is focused on transitioning our transportation sector to be electric.
 Her work spans across city, state, regional and federal levels.

 Prior to the EC, Katherine was the Policy Director at Plug In America, a non-profit representing the voice of the electric vehicle (EV) consumer.
 She led the policy team in promoting policies that work for the EV driver at the local, city, state and federal levels, including policies needed prior to purchase of the vehicle and policies needed during ownership of the vehicle.